 There’s no such thing as one-size-fits-all when it comes to sports goggles.
 Proper sizing is critical for top-notch function.
 For kids, many parents may be tempted to purchase larger goggles so that they’ll be long-lasting with room to grow.
 Yet if the frames are truly oversized, they won’t protect the child’s eyes adequately.
 Impact or blows to the face or head won’t be cushioned properly.

 On the flipside, wearing sports goggles that are too small is just as hazardous.
 Not only will the child be constantly tempted to take them off due to discomfort, but the eyewear will also disturb peripheral vision.
 Without a good view of all that’s happening around your child, sports performance will be compromised.
 Hits from unseen sources on the sidelines are another risk factor.

 The fit of sports goggles should be reassessed each year.
 The eyewear should still feel comfortable and provide proper eye protection.
 The padding on the interior of the goggles must rest flush with your or your child’s face, and eyes should be centered in the lens zone.

-For more information, contact Dr. Bessie Campouris in Phoenix today.
+For more information, contact Dr. Katerina Dasen in Phoenix today.